syntruth/Dice-Bag/readme.md

 ## Commandline Utility

-As of version 3.3.0, a `dicebag` executable is installed as well.
+A `dicebag` executable is installed as well.
 It's nothing fancy, as it just simply takes a dice string and prints the result to STDOUT.

 If the `-n` or `--notes` flag is given, then any notes generated from the parsing of the dice string will be below the result.